 Such pet food industry challenges require partnerships with both new and existing industries, so will likely develop only over many years.

 Like other sectors, technology is driving the pet food industry.
-Challenges are similar to other food processers in developing products, controlling quality and maintaining regulatory compliance.
+Challenges are similar to other food processors in developing products, controlling quality, and maintaining regulatory compliance.
 Automation is a key factor in making production more efficient, which requires not only cutting-edge software.

 The pet food industry is adopting software solutions to help with:

 - Improve efficiency

 - Reducing waste

 Additionally, software is making it easier to formulate and optimize recipes for pet food.
 Industry challenges also entail hardware that can help pet food manufacturers meet increased product demand.

 Equipment Challenges & Solutions from Carrier Vibrating Equipment